arulmozhi1502/Cybersecurity-day-3/README.md

     1. Go to the link above
     2. Click "Get Started" and sign up with your email.
     3. You'll receive login details for the Qualys Cloud Platform.
-    4. After login: Download the Qualys Cloud Agent for Windows from your dashboard.
+    4. After login: Download the Qualys Cloud Agent for Windows from your dashboard -> cloud agend ->activation key
     5. During setup, enter your Customer ID and Activation ID (available on dashboard).
-    6. Go to Vulnerability Management tab in the Qualys portal.
+    6. Go to Vulnerability Management -> assets tab in the Qualys portal.
     7. Your PC will automatically appear as a scanned asset after a few minutes.
     8. Click the hostname → View detailed vulnerability results.
+    9. View:
+          ~ Detected vulnerabilities
+          ~ Their severity levels
+          ~ Affected software
+          ~ Suggested fixes

 ## Result
 - No vulnerabilities were detected on my machine.